argoproject/Argo/docs/developers/index.rst

 We have many ways you can contribute and not all are technical.
 Wherever possible we will flag issues that we believe are `good for beginners <https://github.com/INN/Largo/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+for+beginners%22>`_ or for less/non-technical contributors (`writing/improving documentation <https://github.com/INN/Largo/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A+needs+docs%22>`_, etc.).

 Our roadmap, open issues, suggested features and discussion can always be found in the issues section of the `Largo github repository <https://github.com/INN/Largo/issues>`_.

+We also have documentation on the `Anatomy of a Pull Request and Submission Protocol <https://github.com/INN/docs/blob/master/how-to-work-with-us/pull-requests.md>`_ and `Contributing to the INN Nerds docs repo using Github.com <https://github.com/INN/docs/blob/master/how-to-work-with-us/via-github.md>`_ which explain, at a high level, the process of contributing to Github projects, generally.